-All long-term debt is issued for the construction of additional utility plant or refunding of existing debt.
-All utility revenues after payment of operation and maintenance expenses are pledged for the revenue bonds until the bonds are paid or defeased.
+All long-term debt is issued for the construction of additional utility plant, refunding of existing debt or to reimburse LES for prior capital expenditures.
+All utility revenues, after payment of operation and maintenance expenses, are pledged for the revenue bonds until the bonds are paid or defeased.

-Principal and interest paid for 2013 and 2012 was approximately \$46,964,000 and \$46,264,000, respectively.
-Total gross revenues as defined for the same periods were \$290,121,000 and \$276,110,000, respectively.
-On average, annual principal and interest payments are expected to require an estimated 16% of gross revenues.
+Debt service for 2015 and 2014 was \$49,957,000 and \$47,431,000, respectively.
+Total gross revenues, as defined, for the same periods were \$300,453,000 and \$314,623,000, respectively.
+On average, annual principal and interest payments are expected to require an estimated 17% of gross revenues.